 Prepare the Cheesecake Filling:

-Press the crust mixture firmly into the bottom of 8 small jars or dessert bowls.
+- Line a spring form pie pan with parchment paper.
+Press the crust mixture firmly into the bottom of the pan, creating a tight, even layer.
 Pour in the cheesecake filling.
 Spoon the strawberry mixture into each jar and give it a swirl.

-Place the jars in the freezer and freeze 2 hours or until completely set up.
+- Place the pie in the freezer and freeze 2 hours or until completely set up.
 When ready to serve, thaw the cheesecake 8 to 10 minutes.
 Slice and serve!
 Note: You can also refrigerate the cheesecake jars, but they won't set up as much as if you freeze them.